philsf-biostat/SAR-2021-002-JF/report/analise_dados_JF_2021-v01.md

 ---
-title: "Time until implant failure in a knee prosthesis sub-population of the Helios Klinikum Berlin-Buch hospitals"
+title: "Implant failure rates in a knee prosthesis sub-population of the Helios Klinikum Berlin-Buch hospitals"
 author: '**From:** Felipe Figueiredo **To:** Jens Freitag'
 date: '**Date: ** dd/mm/aaaa'
 output: